Synchronized Aharonov-Bohm Motifs via Engineered Dissipation

 The observed dynamics arises from the interplay between quantum interference and dissipation.
 In the system without dissipation and in the presence of a gauge flux $\phi =\pi$, tunneling pathways interfere destructively through the AB effect, giving rise to localized wave packets (and flat bands in extended lattices), so-called AB cages~\cite{vidalAharonovBohmCagesTwoDimensional1998}.
 In the AB motifs considered here, a local excitation of the central spin can coherently populate the inner spins, while destructive interference suppresses excitation of the outer spins.
 This behavior, however, occurs only when the initial state is fully localized at the central spin.
 For random initial conditions, multiple eigenmodes of the Hamiltonian with different frequencies contribute, resulting in unsynchronized dynamics, as illustrated by the gray lines in the background of Figs.~\ref{fig:Motifs}a--c.
 When dissipation is introduced, any component of the dynamics not confined to the AB-caged subspace is damped out.
 The long-time dynamics is therefore restricted to this interference-protected subspace and exhibits oscillations reminiscent of AB caging in extended lattices.
 For this reason, we refer to these structures as AB motifs.

-The dissipative dynamics of $\mathscr C_n$-symmetric motifs can be captured using concepts from quantum synchronization and the framework of strong dynamical symmetries; cf. Appendix~A. The Liouvillian $\mathcal L$ corresponding to Eqs.~(\ref{eq:PlaquetteHamiltonian}) and (\ref{eq:Lindblad}) possesses exactly one strong dynamical symmetry (see the Supplementary Material~\cite{SM} for the proof), and therefore supports a single pair of purely imaginary eigenvalues $\mathrm i\Omega_\pm = \pm \mathrm i 2\sqrt{n} g$ with corresponding Liouvillian eigenmodes $\varrho_+= \ket{\psi_+}\bra{\psi_-}$ and $\varrho_-= \ket{\psi_-}\bra{\psi_+}$.
-The associated states are given by~\cite{SM}

-with $\ket{j}$ denoting the configuration with a single spin excitation at site $j\in\{c, 1,\dots, n\}$, and inherit the rotational $\mathscr C_n$ symmetry of the motif.
-As a consequence of this strong dynamical symmetry, the long-time dynamics within the single-magnon subspace is dominated by the oscillatory contributions of $\varrho_\pm$.
-For generic initial conditions $\varrho(0)$ with nonzero overlap with this symmetry sector and after a transient time $\tau$, the local spin magnetization of the central and inner spins for $t \geq \tau$ becomes (up to exponentially small corrections)
+The dissipative dynamics of $\mathscr C_n$-symmetric motifs can be captured using concepts from quantum synchronization {and the emergence of oscillating coherences \cite{zhaoQuantumSynchronizationPerturbed2025a}}; cf. Appendix~A. The Liouvillian $\mathcal L$ corresponding to Eqs.~(\ref{eq:PlaquetteHamiltonian}) and (\ref{eq:Lindblad}) {fulfills the algebraic relations necessary for the existence of a pair of purely imaginary eigenvalues $\mathrm i\Omega_\pm = \pm \mathrm i 2\sqrt{n} g_\mathrm{inn}$} with corresponding Liouvillian eigenmodes {$\varrho_{+-}= \ket{\psi_+}\bra{\psi_-}$ and $\varrho_{-+}= \ket{\psi_-}\bra{\psi_+}$} (see the Supplementary Material~\cite{SM} for the proof).
+The associated states are given by~\cite{SM} { } with $\ket{j}$ denoting the configuration with a single spin excitation at site $j\in\{c, 1,\dots, n\}$, and inherit the rotational $\mathscr C_n$ symmetry of the motif.
+The long-time dynamics within the single-magnon subspace is dominated by the oscillatory contributions of {$\varrho_{\pm\mp}$}.
+For generic initial conditions $\varrho(0)$ with nonzero overlap with this {protected subspace} and after a transient time $\tau$, the local spin magnetization of the central and inner spins for $t \geq \tau$ becomes (up to exponentially small corrections)